 I like supporting local businesses, and a fresh baked cake from Lynnn would be so much fresher and tastier than the cakes from Sam’s that receive frozen sheets by the gross and use prepackaged frosting.
 It didn’t really cost any more either.
 Thirty dollars for a half sheet.

-Did I tell you that David graduates on his 18th birthday?
+Did I tell you my son graduated on his 18th birthday?
+That in itself was pretty special.
 He wanted a special birthday cake along with it and picked chocolate.
 Lynns double chocolate cake was to die for and many people asked who made the cakes.
 Total on both cakes $45.00, including delivery.
 Thanks Lynn

 We didn’t have much cake left, all that remained was the picture corner and a small wedge of chocolate.